python-websockets/websockets/docs/cheatsheet.rst

 Server
 ------

 * Write a coroutine that handles a single connection.
-It receives a websocket protocol instance and the URI path in argument.
+It receives a WebSocket protocol instance and the URI path in argument.

   * Call :meth:`~protocol.WebSocketCommonProtocol.recv` and